»

 Sustaining Audit Readiness Year-Round

-The secret to a “boring” (and therefore successful) audit is the month-end close.
-If you wait until December to reconcile your accounts, you are going to have a bad time.
-We help companies implement rigorous monthly procedures that include:
+The secret to a boring audit, which is usually the best kind of audit, is a strong month-end close.
+If you wait until December to reconcile your accounts, you are making the audit harder than it needs to be.

 • Timely reconciliations.